 Parents weigh in on redshirting

-Redshirting can provide the expected results for many parents.
+All of that said, redshirting can provide the expected results for many parents.

 “I waited with my son (who has a late-September birthday).
 I’m glad I did it,” says Kerrie Hinch, a mom in Michigan.
 “He started kindergarten confident, smart, athletic and social in a way he just wasn’t the year before.”